 So, as you can see, self-esteem does indeed have a major impact on many areas of one’s life.

-To get some awesome ideas of exactly how to build great self-confidence and self-esteem, I invite you to read our article about how journaling can build self-confidence in pre-teens (just remember that this advice is good for women and girls of any age!).
+To get some awesome ideas of exactly how to build great self-confidence and self-esteem, I invite you to check out these fabulous resources:

 Ever so kindly,